Don't Let your hearing loss

 shut you out!

-It all began when Miriam called the HLAA National Office inquiring about a local group and the answer came right away with the words, Why don’t you start one?
+The Westchester Chapter was founded in February 1983 by Miriam Koryn and Rosalyn Fein when Miriam called the HLAA National Office inquiring about a local group and the answer came right away with the words, Why don’t you start one?

 The Westchester Chapter of the Hearing Loss Association of America shares the mission of our National Organization.
 We work on a local level “to open the world of communication to people with hearing loss by

 As a group and as individuals we advocate for communication access to locations and events in our community and beyond.

 We promote the use of assistive listening systems,